-Learn Where Your Money Goes When a You Own Stock Is Delisted
+Where Does Your Money Goes When a Stock You Own Is Delisted?

 If you own a stock that's subsequently delisted from the stock exchange on which it had been trading, you might think that's a bad thing ... and in many cases, it is a bad thing.
 But there are some circumstances in which a delisting might not indicate a problem.

-Possible Stock Exchange Reasons for Delisting a Stock
+Possible Reasons for a Stock Exchange Delisting a Stock

 Stock exchanges also require companies to file certain documents to provide financial information to shareholders and potential shareholders.